RestComm/webrtc-test/README.md

 * **client-headless** switch to be used when we want the client to run in a headless fashion, where no real X windows environment is set and instead xvfb or other virtual window manager is used
 * **client-headless-x-display** when using headless, which virtual X display to use.
 Default is \':99\'

-### 3. Start Sipp load tests ###
+### 3. Initiate load tests ###

-Run sipp to create the actual SIP traffic towards ‘+5556’ Restcomm number.
+Although you can use any tool you like to generate call traffic towards Restcomm, we are using Sipp as an example.
+What we do is use Sipp to create calls towards ‘+5556’ Restcomm number.
 In this example we are setting up sipp to use 20 concurrent calls.
 Important: the number of concurrent calls should be less than ‘--client-count’ passed in webrtc-test.py to give the closing browser windows time to re-spawn before a new call arrives for them.
 In fact it's a good practice to use half the client count for sipp concurrent calls for best results, as we do here:

 ```
 $ sudo sipp -sf webrtc-sipp-client.xml -s +5556 10.231.4.197:5080 -mi 10.231.4.197:5090 -l 20 -m 40 -r 2 -trace_screen -trace_err -recv_timeout 5000 -nr -t u1